Migrants at US-Mexico border await ruling on asylum limits

 Associated Press

-“We don’t have a choice,” Palacios said in Spanish, explaining that his family arrived in Tijuana two weeks ago to escape violence and gangs that extorted them for years for a chunk of their income selling fruit from a street cart.

-They’re among thousands of migrants gathered along the Mexican side of the border, camping outside or packing into shelters as the weather grows colder.

 The limits on border crossings had been set to expire Wednesday before conservative-leaning states sought the top court’s help to keep them in place.
 The Biden administration asked the court to lift the restrictions, but not before Christmas.
-It’s not clear when the court’s decision will come.
+It is not clear when the court’s decision will come.

-Texas National Guard members took up positions in El Paso at the behest of the state, while volunteers and law enforcement officers worried that some migrants could succumb to the cold.
-Nighttime temperatures have been in the 30s and will be even colder in coming days.
-The Roman Catholic Diocese of El Paso, where nighttime temperatures could drop into the 20s this week, planned to open two more shelters for up to 1,000 people at area churches.

 Jhorman Morey, a 38-year-old mechanic from Venezuela, warmed his hands by a campfire with a half-dozen other migrants on the southern side of the Rio Grande.
 He said he was waiting for a decision on the restrictions before attempting to cross into the U.S. Other migrants waded through shallow waters toward a gate in the border fence.